-2013 Business Priority Committee Consensus Overall Assessment Continue to control all operating, capital and general and administrative ("G&A") costs Exceeded On balance, excellent execution across our businesses, including strong financial performance, with the Partnership's adjusted EBITDA for 2013 22% higher than 2012 Continue priority emphasis and strong performance relative to a safe workplace Exceeded and slightly above the mid-range of public guidance:Excellent execution on: volume growth for Field Gathering and Processing, Reinforce business philosophy and mindset that promotes compliance with all aspects of our business including environmental and regulatory compliance Achieved fractionation and exports; major project execution; expense control; distribution and dividend growth; credit, inventory, hedging and balance sheet management; and capital markets execution, including equity under the Partnership's "At the Market" equity sales program - Somewhat offset by lower Coastal Gathering and Processing
+Committee

-2013 Business Priority Continue to tightly manage credit, inventory, interest rate and commodity price exposures Committee Consensus Achieved Overall Assessment volumes, project delays at Sound and Channelview and startup/integration challenges at Badlands Execute on major capital and development projects, such as finalizing negotiations, completing projects on time and on budget, and optimizing economics and capital funding Exceeded • Excellent execution on announced expansion projects including: Phase I of the low ethane propane export project; Cedar Bayou Fractionator ("CBF") Train 4 expansion, and High Plains Plant, Longhorn Plant and Phase II of the low ethane propane export project under construction; over \$1 billion of capital expenditures for growth projects placed in service during 2013 that were completed on or ahead of schedule and on or below budget; Pursue selected growth opportunities, including Exceeded projects scheduled for completion in 2014 on track new gathering and processing build-outs, fee-based capital expenditure projects and potential purchases of strategic assets Continued development of our potential future expansion project portfolio, with over \$1.5 billion of identified growth projects, including: CBF Train 5; condensate splitter; potential pipeline and/or processing plant projects in the Permian Basin; and additional Pursue commercial and financial approaches to achieve maximum value and manage risks Exceeded processing in Badlands Execute on all business dimensions, including 2013 guidance for EBITDA and distribution / dividend growth as furnished from time to time Exceeded Tremendous effort and solid growth of Badlands operations in the Bakken in challenging environment: including producer deals and connections, progress on growth projects and strong year-end volume ramp Successfully integrate and commercialize the Bakken Shale midstream business including contribution to 2013 guidance Achieved Strong track record and performance regarding safety and compliance in all aspects of our business, including environmental and regulatory compliance; continued industry recognition through safety awards Continue to attract and retain needed operational and professional talent Achieved • Expansion construction programs in 2013 involved over 2000 contractor full time equivalents at our facilities with no significant safety incidents
+2014 Business Priority Continue to control all operating, capital and general and administrative ("G&A") costs Consensus Exceeded • Excellent execution across our businesses, including strong financial performance, with the Partnership's adjusted EBITDA for 2014 53% higher than 2013 and above Continue priority emphasis and strong performance relative to a safe workplace Exceeded the mid-range of public guidance:Excellent execution on: volume growth for fractionation and exports; major Reinforce business philosophy and mindset that promotes compliance with all aspects of our business including environmental and regulatory compliance Achieved project execution; expense control; distribution and dividend growth; credit, inventory, hedging and balance sheet management; and capital markets execution, including equity under the Partnership's "At the Market" equity sales program Continue to tightly manage credit, inventory, interest rate and commodity price exposures Achieved Over \$0.7 billion of capital expenditures for growth projects placed in service during 2014 that were completed on or ahead of schedule and on or below budget; projects Execute on major capital and development Exceeded scheduled for completion in 2015 on track projects, such as finalizing negotiations, completing projects on time and on budget, and optimizing economics and capital funding Excellent execution on announced expansion projects including: Cedar Bayou Fractionator ("CBF") Train 5 expansion; High Plains Plant and Longhorn Plant startups; Little Missouri Plant under construction; Phase II of the low ethane Pursue selected growth opportunities, including new gathering and processing ("G&P") build-outs, Exceeded propane export project; Midland County pipeline; Winkler County Plant; and condensate splitter project fee-based capital expenditure projects and potential purchases of strategic assets Continued development of our potential future expansion project portfolio Pursue commercial and financial approaches to achieve maximum value and manage risks Exceeded Atlas Merger Agreement structuring, negotiation and execution, which will add attractive positions in active basins, significant growth opportunities, increased scale and enhanced credit profile and should create significant long-term value Execute on all business dimensions, including 2014 guidance for EBITDA and distribution / dividend growth as furnished from time to time Exceeded Continued growth and execution of Badlands operations in the Bakken in challenging environment: including crude oil volumes 99% and natural gas volumes 82% above 2013 volumes Continue the expansion of system capabilities and the commercialization of Badlands including volume targets for 2014 Achieved Strong track record and performance regarding safety and compliance in all aspects of our business, including environmental and regulatory compliance; continued industry recognition through safety awards Continue to attract and retain needed operational and professional talent Achieved Expansion construction programs in 2014 involved over 1700 contractor full time equivalents at our facilities with no significant safety incidents level because it considered overall performance, including organizational performance, to have substantially exceeded expectations based on its assessment of the 2014 business priorities.

-After assessing the results of the 2013 business priorities as summarized above, in January 2014 the Compensation Committee, in its sole discretion, approved a cash bonus pool equal to 175% of the target level under the 2013 Bonus Plan.
-The Compensation Committee determined to fund the bonus pool above the target level because it considered overall performance, including organizational performance, to have substantially exceeded expectations based on its assessment of the 2013 business priorities.
+After assessing the results of the 2014 business priorities as summarized above, in January 2015 the Compensation Committee, in its sole discretion, approved a cash bonus pool equal to 200% of the target level under the 2014 Bonus Plan.
+The Compensation Committee determined to fund the bonus pool at the maximum